-The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
-The government set out its definition of British Values in the 2011 Prevent Strategy and becoming increasingly prominent.
-At Lawnside these Values are reinforced regularly and in the following ways:
+The Department for Education state that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British Values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The Rule of Law:

 Lawnside aims to promote this British Value by demonstrating a need for rules and laws to help to keep us safe and happy.
 For example: